mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-08-06-veganwendy-birthday-portrait.md

 tags: [portrait, illustration, Paper by 53]
 ---

 PaperFaces portrait of [my wife Wendy](http://2littlerosebuds.com) for her birthday.
 As you may have noticed I used the entire canvas this time and didn't follow the usual square cropped format.
 Just one of the many perks of being married to me.
-Har har...
+Har har…

 {% include paperfaces-boilerplate-2.html %}